conradakunga/Blog/_posts/2025-02-19-some-useful-integer-helper-methods-in-net.md

 }
 ```

-There is a bug here because zero will also return true, and zero is not a power of 2.
+There is a subtle bug here because zero will also return true, and **zero is not a power of 2**.

 ```c#
 bool IsPowerOfTwo(int value)